Paint by number

+Paint by number or painting by numbers kits are self-contained painting sets, designed to facilitate painting a pre-designed image.
+They generally include brushes, tubs of paint with numbered labels, and a canvas printed with borders and numbers.
+The user selects the color corresponding to one of the numbers then uses it to fill in a delineated section of the canvas, in a manner similar to a coloring book.

-Paint by number or painting by numbers are kits having a board on which light markings to indicate areas to paint, and each area has a number and a corresponding numbered paint to use.
-The kits come with little compartmentalised boxes where the numbered colour pigments are stored.
-The users are encouraged to wash the paintbrush every time a new numbered colour is being used.
-The kits were invented, developed and marketed in 1950 by Max S. Klein, an engineer and owner of the Palmer Paint Company of Detroit, Michigan, and Dan Robbins, a commercial artist.
+The kits were invented, developed and marketed in 1950 by Max S. Klein, an engineer and owner of the Palmer Paint Company in Detroit, Michigan, United States, and Dan Robbins, a commercial artist.
 When Palmer Paint introduced crayons to consumers, they also posted images online for a "Crayon by Number" version.

 History

-The first patent for the paint by number technique was filed in 1923.
+The first patent for the paint-by-number technique was filed in 1923.

 Paint by Number in its popular form was created by the Palmer Show Card Paint Company.
 The owner of the company approached employee Dan Robbins with the idea for the project.
 After several iterations of the product, the company in 1951 introduced the Craft Master brand, which went on to sell over 12 million kits.
-This public response induced other companies to produce their own versions of paint by number.
+This public response induced other companies to produce their own versions of painting by number.
 The Craft Master paint kit box tops proclaimed, "A BEAUTIFUL OIL PAINTING THE FIRST TIME YOU TRY."